Deciding to write a novel is like deciding to run a marathon.

 Let’s say you want to set your story in early 18th-century George II London.
 You can go to town, pun intended, with descriptions of the period clothing.
 Weave it into the fabric of your story.
 You could set a scene with plot significance between a gentleman and his tailor or a gentleman and his valet.
 Then terms like breeches and clocked stockings would naturally come into play and help bring the era to life.
 And there are all sorts of things those guys stuffed up their sleeves.
 Have fun with them and be sure to make them plot relevant!

 Add two more areas of focus, weave those into your plot as well, and your reader will likely have a satisfying historical experience.
 If you’re writing a contemporary piece, visit the location in person so you can get a better feel of your setting.
 Treat your setting like another character in your story.
 You want to give your readers enough description that they get the sense that they’ve seen these places.

-So you have your story idea, plot structure, and your research and you’re finally ready to start writing.
+Now that you have your story idea, plot structure, and your research figured out, you’re finally ready to start writing.
 Where do you start?